metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 -----------------

 - djnagocms-rest supports languages out of the box.
-- Djnago CMS needs dob be configured to use languages.
+- Djnago CMS needs to be configured to use languages.
 - A single language must always be set in order to use the API.

 Docs